larryhastings/big/README.md

 However, most of the time, this level of sophistication is unnecessary.
-There are lots of use cases for small scale, *simple* state machines, where theis complex data-driven approach only gets in the way.
+There are lots of use cases for small scale, *simple* state machines, where this complex data-driven approach only gets in the way.
 I prefer writing my state machines with active objects--where states are implemented as classes, events are implemented as method calls on those classes,